 GHEE IS GOOD

-Ghee, which is clarified butter, processed to remove anything but the fat, may also be better for people like me, allergic to dairy protein (casein) or lactose intolernant since there’s very, very little in it.
-I don't seem to react to ghee.
+Ghee, which is clarified butter, processed to remove anything but the fat, may also be better for people like me, allergic to dairy Proteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of… (casein) or lactose intolernant since there’s very, very little in it.
+I don’t seem to react to ghee.
 But my kind of reaction is not life-threatening.
 If you have a bad dairy allergy I’d still recommend avoiding ghee.
 If, on the other hand, your are lactose intolerant, which means you can’t digest milk sugar lactose, there’s going to be so little that it is very unlikely to cause you any problem at all.
 I’d always go for organic because fat stores pesticide residues.
 Do also bear in miond that fat stores fat-based hormones such as oestrogens.
-So, if you are dairy-free in relation to dealing with e.g. breast or prostate cancer, don't go loading in ghee.
+So, if you are dairy-free in relation to dealing with e.g. breast or prostate cancer, don’t go loading in ghee.
 You can get organic ghee from www.naviorganics.uk.

 BEST FOR FOOD PROCESSING